redwoodjs/example-store-stripe/README.md

 STRIPE_WEBHOOK_SK=whsec_...
 ```

+### Step 3

-3. Seeding your Stripe account
+Seeding your Stripe account

 Now  that you've got a Stripe account, you'll want to populate it with products and prices:

 ```
 yarn rw exec seed-stripe --no-prisma
 ```

+### Step 4

-4. Setting up your database
+Setting up your database

 You'll need one more env var.
 The Stripe Superstore uses Postgres, so before you can migrate your database, you'll need to set your `DATABASE_URL` env var.